yuliangguo/Pytorch_Generalized_3D_Lane_Detection/README.md

 * "Gen-lanenet: a generalized and scalable approach for 3D lane detection", Y. Guo, etal., Arxiv, 2020 (GenLaneNet_ext in code)

 Comparisons are conducted under three distinguished splits of the dataset.
 For simplicity, only lane-line results are reported here.
-The results from the code is slightly different from that reported in the paper due to different random splits.
+The results from the code could be marginally different from that reported in the paper due to different random splits.

 - **Standard**